s9gf4ult/s9gf4ult.github.io/posts/2020-01-20-nixos-config-template-considerations.markdown

 # Pinning the base nixpkgs versions

+The question is how to pin specific version in the NixOS config for reproducability.

 ## Use niv

+Handle NixOS config just like usual [niv](https://github.com/nmattia/niv) project

 * Pros
-  * Generates boilerplate code to working without the `nixpkgs`.
+  * Generates boilerplate code for working without the `nixpkgs`.
 Can be used to pin the base `nixpkgs`.
   * Can update itself
   * Can update all external dependencies in one command.